sintaxi/thug/README.md

   1. record is passed through `in` filters
   2. `read` is called (if identifier is present)
-  3. record is passed through `before` filters
+  3. record is passed through `beforeValidate` filters
   4. `validations` are ran
   5. fires callback